 An entirely new approach to recirculating aquaculture systems (RAS) water treatment solution, and the first of its kind on the market today, BioFishency ELX™ is an advanced Electro-Chemical Water Treatment (ECWT) system.
 Skillfully designed for sustainable, cost-effective ammonia removal and water disinfection, the system does it all – in a fully controlled environment, while eliminating off-flavors.
 Ideal for cold and warm water species, and delivering an exceedingly healthier year-round harvest, BioFishency ELX dramatically enhances overall fish and shrimp production efficiency and yield.

-Around the world, the demand for fish is increasing while the supply from the sea and natural fisheries has declined.
-To meet the surge in demand by the world’s fast-growing populations in need of proteins, aquaculture, the farming of aquatic organisms for profit, is becoming an increasingly important source of animal protein.
+The global demand for fish is rapidly increasing, while the supply from the sea and natural fisheries has declined.
+To meet the surge in demand by the world’s fast-growing populations in need of proteins, aquaculture, the farming of aquatic organisms for profit, is becoming a vitally important source of animal protein.
 However, with the limited availability of land and water, the only way for aquaculture to meet the surge in demand, is intensification – producing more fish per unit of area and water.

 Current water treatment systems, namely, Recirculating Aquaculture Systems (RAS), have made tremendous strides, however, in recent years, biofilter-based RAS has proven inefficient as a standalone solution to support high fish densities.
 RAS systems are complex and costly to operate, making them accessible to only a small fraction of high-end growers.
 Today’s RAS systems cannot meet the global demand for fish, and struggle to bring sustainable, profitable, and optimized results, bringing a vast number of global RAS projects and RAS locations to a standstill.